 Types Of FHA 203k Loan Programs

-FHA now offers two types acquisition and construction mortgage loan program all in one loan and closing.
-The first is the FHA 203k streamline mortgage loan program which limits the maximum construction and rehab loan limit to $35,000 and can be used for non-structural rehab such as kitchen and bathroom remodeling, new flooring, painting, millwork, mechanical systems, windows, roofing, siding, basement remodeling, attic remodeling, and other non-structural remodeling projects.
+FHA now offers two types of acquisition and construction mortgage loan programs all in one loan and closing.
+The first is the FHA 203k streamline mortgage loan program.
+The FHA 203k streamline limits the maximum construction.
+The rehab loan limit is capped at $35,000.
+It can be used for non-structural rehabs such as kitchen and bathroom remodeling, new flooring, painting, millwork, mechanical systems, windows, roofing, siding, basement remodeling, attic remodeling, and other non-structural remodeling projects.
 Structural work is not allowed on streamline 203k loans.

-FHA 203k Streamline Mortgage Loan
+The Streamline FHA 203k Loan

 Buying Foreclosure Or REO With FHA 203k Loan

-Most mortgage lenders who own foreclosures and REO’s on their books do not want to spend a dime on rehabbing the property and want to sell it as is.
-Unfortunately, most of these properties can only be sold for cash buyers because mortgage lenders will not lend of a property that is not habitable.
-With a FHA 203k Loan, home buyers can get some great deals on a home and get the construction money to fix and customize the property the way they want.
-Most mortgage lenders who own foreclosures and REO’s are eager to entertain a FHA 203k Loan approved home buyer.
+Most mortgage lenders who own foreclosures and REOs on their books do not want to spend a dime on rehabbing the property and want to sell it as is.
+Unfortunately, most of these properties can only be sold to cash buyers.
+This is because mortgage lenders will not lend to a property that is not habitable.
+With a 203k Loan, homebuyers can get some great deals on a home.
+They can also get the construction money to fix and customize the property the way they want.
+Most mortgage lenders who own foreclosures and REOs are eager to entertain a 203k Loan approved homebuyer.

 Qualification For FHA 203k Loan